DPT-RP1/DigitalPaperApp/README.md

   insert-note-template name path          Inserts a new note template from the specified file, with the specified name get-configuration path                  Saves the system configuration to a local file at <path>
   set-configuration path                  Send the system configuration from a local file at <path>
-  help                                    Prints this message
+  root [-dryrun]                          BETA - Roots the device diag fetch remote-path local-path       BETA - Downloads a files from the diagnostic mode, after root.
+See docs/diagnosis_mod_map.md diag exit                               Exits the diagnostic mode (triggers a reboot) help                                    Prints this message
 ```

 ### Registering the DPT-RP1